boucadair/CATS-framework/draft-xxx-can-framework.md

               edge site 1                   edge site 2
 ~~~
-{: #fig-can-fw title="CAN Framework."}
+{: #fig-can-fw title="CAN Functional Components"}

-Edge sites (edges for short) are the sites that provide acess to edge computing resources.
+Edge sites (edges for short) are the sites that provide access to edge computing resources.
 A compute service (e.g., a matrix computation for face recognition or a game server) is uniquely identified by a CAN Service ID (CS-ID).

 Service instances can be hosted on the edge nodes themselves or on servers or virtual machines accessed through the edge sites (such as in an edge data center).
 Service instances can be instantiated and access through different edge sites so that a single service can have a significant number of instances running at different places in the network.

-{{fig-can-fw}} shows two edge sites (CAN-Router 1 and CAN-Router 3) that provide access to service instances.
-These are Egress CAN-Routers.
+{{fig-can-fw}} shows two edge nodes (CAN-Router 1 and CAN-Router 3) that provide access to service instances.
+These nodes behaves as Egress CAN-Routers.

-The CAN Service Metric Agent (C-SMA) is a functional component that gathers information about edge site and server resources, as well as the status of the different service instances.
+The CAN Service Metric Agent (C-SMA) is a functional component that gathers information about edge sites and server resources, as well as the status of the different service instances.
 The C-SMAs are located adjacent to the service instances in or next to the Egress CAN-Routers. {{fig-can-fw}} shows one C-SMA collocated with CAN-Router 3, and another C-SMA adjacent to CAN-Router 1.

 The CAN Network Metric Agent (C-NMA) is a functional component that gathers information about the state of the network.
-The C-NMAs may be implemented as separate components or may form part of existing components such as CAN-Routers or CAN Path Selectors. {{fig-can-fw}} shows a single C-NMA located independently within the underlay network.
+The C-NMAs may be implemented as separate components or may form part of existing components such as CAN-Routers or CAN Path Selectors (C-PS). {{fig-can-fw}} shows a single C-NMA located independently within the underlay network.
 There may be one or more C-NMAs for an underlay network.

-The C-SMAs and C-NMAs share the information that they collect with CAN Path Selectors (C-PSs) that use the information to select the Egress CAN-Routers (and potentially the service instances) to which to forward traffic for a service demand.
+The C-SMAs and C-NMAs share the collected information with CAN Path Selectors (C-PSes) that use the information to select the Egress CAN-Routers (and potentially the service instances) to which to forward traffic for a service demand.
 They also determine the best paths (possibly tunnels) to use to forward the traffic depending on the network behavior required for the service and the current network state.
 The information is presented as one or more metrics and associate with the CS-ID.

-There may be one or more C-PSs in the network.
+There may be one or more C-PSes in the network.
 They can be integrated into the Ingress CAN-Routers (as with CAN-Router 2 in {{fig-can-fw}}) or they may be separate components that communicate with the Ingress CAN-Routers (as with CAN-Router 4 in {{fig-can-fw}}).

-The final functional component of a CAN system is the CAN Traffic Classifier (C-TC).
-This is responsible for selecting the incoming packets that belong to the same service demand and ensuring that they are steered onto the same path toward the same service instance as instructed by the C-PS component.
+Last, CAN Traffic Classifier (C-TC) is a functional component that is responsible for selecting incoming packets that belong to the same service demand and ensuring that they are steered onto the same path toward the same service instance as instructed by a C-PS component.
 There is a C-TC in each Ingress CAN Router.

 The Egress CAN-Routers are the egress endpoints of overlay paths.
 A site supporting service instances may be linked to one or more Egress CAN routers (that is, dual-homing is supported).
 If the C-PS has selected a specific service instance and the C-TC has marked the traffic with the CB-ID, the Egress CAN-Router simply forwards the traffic to the correct service instance.
 In some cases, the choice of service instance may be left open to the Egress CAN-Router (the traffic is marked only with the CS-ID) and in this case the Egress CAN-Router selects an appropriate service instance (using local knowledge of capabilities and current load), but must be sure to deliver all packets from the same service demand to the same service instance.